Go to top of page

 About the prize and study tour

 This prize has been conducted since 2007.
-Students who are awarded the prize are invited to participate in a state government fully funded study tour.
+Students who are awarded the prize are invited to participate in a commemorative study tour.

 The selection process involves a submission entry and then an interview for students who are shortlisted.